trychlos/pwix-accounts-ui/README.md

 With that name, anyone is so able to provide additional translations.

-##### `AccountsUI.namedDropdownItems( name )`
+##### `AccountsUI.onRebuildMenuItems( fn )`

-A client-only method which returns the full list of menu items to be displayed in regard with the current connection state, and the relevant `acUserLogin` configuration parameters.

-The returned value is an array of HTML strings '`<a>...</a>`'.

-Parameters are:

-- `name`: the name given to `acUserLogin` component when defining it

-A reactive data source.
+Registers a `fn` function which is called each time the dropdown menu items have to be rebuilt, i.e. on connection state or count on unverified email address changes.

+The function must be `async fn( menuItems<Array>, opts<acCompanionOption>, state<LOGGED|UNLOGGED>, unverified<Integer>): Array`.

+The functions are called when the menu items is ready to be displayed.
+It is expected they return the (maybe changed) menu items array.

 ##### `AccountsUI.ready()`